tomrannosaurus/vasc/README.md

 ### Optimization

-The entire structure as delineated above is optimized by a variant of the stochastic gradient descent optimization algorithm that we learned in class known as ​​RMSprop.
+The entire structure as delineated above is optimized by a variant of the stochastic gradient descent optimization algorithm known as ​​RMSprop.
 RMSprop has an adaptive learning rate (analogous to momentum) for each parameter similar to Adam, but without the frictional component.
 It should also be noted that the algorithm uses batch processing to avoid overfitting and promote faster learning.

 ```python
 opt = RMSprop( lr=0.0001 )